ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/webstory_technical_details.md

 ```

-## Desktop experience
+## Landscape orientation and full bleed desktop experience

-The Web Story format supports an [optional desktop experience](https://github.com/ampproject/amphtml/blob/main/extensions/amp-story/amp-story.md#landscape-orientation-and-full-bleed-desktop-experience-opt-in).
-This changes the desktop experience to an immersive full bleed mode, replacing the default three portrait panels experience and allows mobile users to view when their device is held horizontally.
+The Web Story format supports an optional [landscape orienntation and full bleed desktop experience](https://amp.dev/documentation/components/amp-story/?format=stories#landscape-orientation-and-full-bleed-desktop-experience-opt-in).
+This changes the desktop experience to an immersive full bleed mode, replacing the default three portrait panels experience.
+On mobile, it allows users to view stories when their device is held horizontally in landscape mode.

+While this is currently opt-in and optional, we strongly recommend making sure that users on mobile devices are able to view stories in whatever orientation best suits their needs - otherwise, they will simply be presented with a "The page is best viewed in portrait mode" message.

-Opt-in to desktop support by adding the `supports-landscape` attribute to the `<amp-story>` component.
+Opt-in to landscape orientation and full bleed desktop support by adding the `supports-landscape` attribute to the `<amp-story>` component.

 ```html
 <amp-story standalone